Sam-Metz/Coursera_Case_Study/README.md

       * ![Hourly Calories Query](Hourly_Calories_Query_image.png)
       * The query above combines the datasets from both date ranges, averages the calories for each hour, and groups the results by hour.
 I opened this table in Excel and created the following graph:
       * ![Hourly Calories Graph](Hourly_Calories_Graph.png)
    * Our population burns the most calories at 7PM each day.
 Based on this information, I would recommend that my stakeholders market to working professionals.
-The ads could be timed to get the most visibility by showing them in gyms at 7PM or right after when these users are coming home from the gym.
+The ads could be timed to get the most visibility by showing them in gyms at 7PM or, right after, when these users are coming home from the gym.
 This information could also inform decisions about the watch design.
 It might make sense to create a watch that can be worn while at work so that users do not need to remember to put it on before leaving for their workout.
-* How far do users go per day?
+* How far do users go during per day?
-   * To answer this question, I used the daily activity data sets.
+   * To answer this question, I used the daily activity datasets.
 These tables show the distance that each user went each day.
 There is one table for the date range 3/12-4/11 and one for 4/12-5/12.
 I wanted to make sure there weren't duplicate dates for any one user.
 To do this, I applied the following query to each of the tables:
    * ![Distance_Duplicate_Query](Distance_Duplicate_Query.png)
    * This confirmed that there weren't duplicate dates for any user.
    * Then, I ran the following query to combine the data sets from both ranges, find the average distance per user, and then count the number of users that fell within each distance range: